wrathmann/wrathmann.github.io/docs/gradient/index.md

 The ideas where shown in the talk of Meike Akveld and Wigand Rathmann at the International Meeting of the STACK Community 2025 in Durham
 ([Program, Tuesday](https://sites.google.com/view/stack2025/schedule#h.82bngy1zy28l))

+Here more examples demonstrating derivatives will be found here.

+- [Grandient and constraints](./Implicit-lagrange.html) to demonstrate the idea of Karush-Kuhn-Tucker points